Ask AI

 Real-Life Examples

-Here are a few scenarios where you might use the "Get first step" action:
+Here are some practical ways you can use the "Get first step" function:

 • Inputs:

-You have a complex application form divided into several steps using a Stepper.
-If a user decides to restart the application, you want to ensure they are taken back to the initial step.
+• Scenario: You have a complex form broken into several steps using a Stepper.
+After a user submits the form, you want to reset it to the very beginning for the next entry.

 • Inputs: